IntentArchitect/Docs/articles/application-development/modelling/domain-designer/how-to-use-the-domain-designer/how-to-use-the-domain-designer.md

 - `Draw` with no return type.

-On the `Canvas` Class add the following Operation:

-- `Draw` with no return type.

-On the `Canvas` Class add the following Operation:
+On the `Canvas` Class add the following Operations:

 - `Draw` with no return type.
 - `CreateGroup` with no return type and the following parameter: